Townsend-Lab-Yale/SMILE/README.md

 1,2,3,1.976248755,11.80867992,1.088135298,1.256936979
 1,2,3,2.218305097,10.73544157,1.17096892,2.582973777
 ```

-- demo_long.csv
+The first row are variable names.

+The second row describes the type of each variable: 1 is for each continuous variable.

+The remaining rows are the foldchange information of the variable (Stage specific expression data collected from real experiments).

+Note: SMILE also provide a **demo_long.csv** as an example of more complicated cases.

-The demo_long.csv contains the foldchange information of 11 genes.
+The **demo_long.csv** contains the foldchange information of 11 genes.

 The running time of 11 genes and 5 stages in both **Gene&Stage** mode and **Gene_only** mode is about 40 min in the testing server.
 ```